| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 or

-Bidirectional rotation of the worm gear sodium pump causes the outer pipe to move up and down over a height range of about 1.1 m.
-The 8.625 inch OD, round movable fuel bundle support pipe slides loosely over the inner pipe.
-The rupture dic is chosen so that it will fail in shear if the vertical force becomes too large, as in a vertical impact to the FNR fuel assembly that might affect its relative fuel geometry.
+The rupture disc is chosen so that it will fail if the vertical force becomes too large, as in a vertical impact to the FNR fuel assembly that might affect its relative fuel geometry.
 Such an impact might result from a ground penetrating bomb dropped from a high altitude.

 When the rupture disc fails gravity will cause the movable fuel bundle to fall to its fully retracted position.

-The 8.625 inch OD movable fuel bundle support pipe slides through a matching slightly larger diameter hole in a guide plate or ball bearing mounted on the top surface of the open steel lattice.
-This hole provides the movable fuel bundle lateral stability when the movable fuel bundle is totally withdrawn (at its lowest position) and the adjacent fixed fuel bundles are not present during fuel loading and unloading periods.
-The top of this hole is slightly conical to assist in blind insertion of the movable fuel bundle support pipe into this hole.
-The inner pipe projects through and slightly above this hole to also assist in blind insertion of the movable fuel bundle support pipe.
+The movable fuel bundle support pipe and piston slide into the open pipe within the actuator.
+This open pipe provides the movable fuel bundle lateral stability when the movable fuel bundle is totally retracted (at its lowest position) and the adjacent fixed fuel bundles are not present during fuel loading and unloading periods.
+The bottom of the piston is slightly conical to assist in blind insertion of the movable fuel bundle support pipe into this hole.
+The outer pipe projects slightly to assist in blind insertion of the movable fuel bundle support pipe.

-The required hydraulic pressure is provided by a feed from two pressurized liquid sodium tank which feed a common high sodum pressure manifold.
+The required hydraulic pressure is provided by a feed from a pressurized liquid sodium tank which feeds a common high sodum pressure manifold.

-Each actuator has a dedicated sodium feed/drain tube.
-To insert a movable fuel bundle a NC solenoid valve connects thehighpressuremanifold to the movable fuel bundle control tube.To withdraw the fuel bundle a NO solenoid valve connects ththis tube to the sodium pool.
-A second parallel NO solenoid valve provides discharge flow certainty.
+Each actuator has a dedicated sodium hydraulic feed/drain tube.
+To insert a movable fuel bundle into the matrix of fixed fuel bundles a NC valve connects the high pressure manifold to the movable fuel bundle control tube.To withdraw the fuel bundle a NO valve connects this tube to the sodium pool.
+These valves share a common body and are activated by argon prssure.

 A movable fuel bundle has a mass of about 1.7 tonnes.
 Hence the actuator must be sufficiently robust to dependably support, position and stabilize this mass.
 When the movable fuel bundle is fully withdrawn the movable fuel bundle support pipe must keep the movable fuel bundle vertical.
-The inner pipe and the movable fuel bundle support pipe must both be of sufficient diameter and thicknes that they will not fail due to worst case shear force.
-Hence the need for a 8.625 inch OD schedule 60 movable fuel bundle support pipe and a 7.625 inch OD schedule xx inner pipe.
+The outer pipe and the movable fuel bundle support pipe must both be of sufficient diameter and thicknes that they will not fail due to worst case shear force.
+Hence the need for a 8.625 inch OD schedule 60 cylinder and a 7.625 inch movable fuel bundle support pipe.

 DIMENSIONS: